samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 On each of your subsequent turns, you can take a Bonus Action to deal 1d12 Lightning damage to the target automatically, even if the first attack missed.

-The spell ends if the target is ever outside the spell’s range or if it has [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) from you.
+The spell ends if the target is ever outside the spell's range or if it has [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) from you.

 ***Using a Higher-Level Spell Slot.*** The initial damage increases by 1d12 for each spell slot level above 1.